 Can I put my own design on my truck's wrap?

 Generally speaking, yes.
 Talk to your local installers to find out what they do.
 It's possible in most cases to customize your design when you order your truck's wrap.
 And many installers offer custom design as well.

 Does the type of material I use for my wrap affect its lifespan?

 Yes!
 Quality materials have longer lifespans.
 And our 3M Certified UASG Installers only use top-quality materials.
 Always read up on each type of material before you make a selection.

 Get the conversation started!
 Find a 3M Certified UASG Installer to help with your professional, long-lasting truck wrap.

 The UASG is a national network of graphic installation companies.
 Our members are committed to installing your jobs better, on-time, within budget, as expected, and representing your company professionally.

 To establish the standards for the graphics installation trade by cultivating quality, integrity, professionalism, reliability, and comradery among members.

 To organize and promote the professionalism of graphics installation companies.

 Our standards are the highest in the industry.
-We're the benchmark for graphic installation excellence in fleet, full & partial wraps, interior & exterior environmental graphics (including floor & rough textured walls) and virtually every other branding application.
+We're the benchmark for graphic installation excellence in fleet wraps, full & partial wraps, interior & exterior environmental graphics (including floor & rough textured walls) and virtually every other branding application.